Vega-Space-Systems/kubos-linux-build/README.md

     $ cd kubos-linux

-Download BuildRoot-2019.02.2 (more current versions of BuildRoot may work as well, but all testing has been done against 2019.02.2)
+Download BuildRoot-2019.02.2 (more current versions of BuildRoot may cause dependency issues)

 .. note:: All Kubos documentation will refer to v2019.02.2, which is the latest version of the LTS release at the time of this writing.